 Document examples (include the time) where licensee Controller or Evaluator observed prompting of exercise player(s) during the exercise.
 Refer to IP 88051.

-Obtain copies of any checklists and forms used by the emergency response organization during exercise performance with regard to event notification, dose projection, PARs, and press releases.
+Obtain copies of any checklists and forms used by the emergency response organization during exercise performance with regards to event classification, declaration, notification, dose projection, PARs, and press releases.

 Obtain records of other observed areas in which you suspect corrective actions may be necessary.
-Identify if the weakness indicates a programmatic problem to the point that an emergency planning was not met.
+Identify if the weakness indicates a programmatic problem to the point that an emergency planning requirement was not met.

 Attend licensee evaluator meetings and critiques.
 Determine if the licensee’s critique identified similar performance concerns as identified by the NRC.
-Pay particular attention to the characterization of response in areas such as event, notification, PAR, corrective action failures, and other areas identified as needing improvements.
+Pay particular attention to the characterization of response in areas such as event, classification, declaration, notification, PAR, corrective action failures, and other areas identified as needing improvements.

 Provide your observations and concerns to the lead inspector.
 Discuss your observations and provide a recommendation as to whether the licensee demonstrated the capability of providing reasonable assurance that adequate protective measures can be taken in the event of an emergency, or if a remedial exercise should be recommended to NRC management and the basis for the recommendation.

-Meet with your supervisor, the person designated as a resource or a qualified uel acility mergency reparedness nspector to discuss any questions that you may have as a result of these activities and to demonstrate that you can meet the evaluation criteria for this OJT.
+Meet with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness inspector to discuss any questions that you may have as a result of these activities and to demonstrate that you can meet the evaluation criteria for this OJT.

-DOCUMENTATION: Fuel Facility Emergency Preparedness Inspector Proficiency Level Qualification Signature Card, Item OJT-EP-
+DOCUMENTATION: Fuel Facility Emergency Preparedness Inspector Proficiency Level Qualification Signature Card, Item OJT-EP-3